Legacy Home Loans logo

 NFM Lending's Columbus, OH branch offers mortgage financing for home purchases, refinances, and FHA loans, backed by a nationwide lender with local team support.

-Best for: First-time homebuyers seeking local guidance backed by national lending capacity, Active military and veterans looking for specialized mortgage support
+Profile signals: First-time homebuyers seeking local guidance backed by national lending capacity, Active military and veterans looking for listed mortgage support

 Financial Wellness Guides